raxod502/intuitive-explanations/src/about/projects.md

 organization][radian-github].

-All of my open-source projects receive continued maintenance when needed.
+All of my open-source projects receive continued maintenance when needed, except where otherwise noted.
 The dates below, however, show when most of the major development happened.

+Note that most of these projects are owned and operated by [Radian LLC], who will be the liable party in the case of legal disputes.
+A subset are my personal work instead.
+When in doubt, check the license notice in the relevant GitHub repository.
+Obviously, work projects are the property and liability of the relevant employer(s), and the same applies to some school projects.

 ## Currently working on

 * [Riju] (Summer 2020 -- Winter 2021; [source][riju-source]):
   Extremely fast online playground for every programming language.
+  Currently working on port to [Kubernetes] to improve maintainability.
 * Shallan (Spring -- Summer 2021; not yet published): Personal music library player combining the user-friendly interface and cross-device synchronization of [YouTube Music][ytm] with the flexibility and ownership of a self-hosted open-source solution.
   Attempt #5 at a personal music library manager.
-* [Sleeping Beauty] (Winter 2022): Network utility that puts a stateless TCP web server to sleep when not receiving traffic, to minimize resource utilization.
 * [Hypercast] (Winter 2022): Free, no-hassle watch parties on every streaming platform.
 Implemented as Chrome and Firefox extension.
+* dontbeevilmirror (Spring 2023): Anonymizing proxy [CDN] for [Android] apps pulled from the [Google Play Store]

 ## Emacs projects